ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ## LCD

-This project will be using the Adafruit PiTFT 2.8" resistive touchscreen as our display and input method.
+This project uses the Adafruit PiTFT 2.8" resistive touchscreen as our display and input method.
 This screen was chosen mainly for convenience as its form factor and driver support allow for easy installation; however, any generic SPI LCD display can also work with a little tinkering.
 It will be explained more in depth later, but we'll be mirroring the Pi's HDMI output to the display using the fbcp utility rather than having the display act as a raw framebuffer device, also for convenience.

 ### Wiring